North Korea is dodging sanctions with fish and front firms

 "The foreign currency generated and the revenues generated from all of this conventional military activity can be used to fund the DPRK -- that's North Korea's -- prohibited nuclear and ballistic missile programs," he said.

-The North Korean embassy in South Africa could not be reached for comment.
+The North Korean Embassy in South Africa could not be reached for comment.

 A house on Mao Tse-tung Ave